FluxML/Flux.jl/docs/src/ecosystem.md

 - [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl) is a scientific project assistant software.

 This tight integration among Julia packages is shown in some of the examples in the [model-zoo](https://github.com/FluxML/model-zoo) repository.

+## Alternatives to Flux

+Julia has several other libraries for making neural networks.

+* [SimpleChains.jl](https://github.com/PumasAI/SimpleChains.jl) is focused on making small, simple, CPU-based, neural networks fast.
+Uses [LoopVectorization.jl](https://github.com/JuliaSIMD/LoopVectorization.jl).
+(Was `FastChain` in DiffEqFlux.jl)

+* [Knet.jl](https://github.com/denizyuret/Knet.jl) is a neural network library built around [AutoGrad.jl](https://github.com/denizyuret/AutoGrad.jl), with beautiful documentation.

+* [Lux.jl](https://github.com/avik-pal/Lux.jl) (earlier ExplicitFluxLayers.jl) shares much of the design, use-case, and NNlib.jl / Optimisers.jl back-end of Flux.
+But instead of encapsulating all parameters within the model structure, it separates this into 3 components: a model, a tree of parameters, and a tree of model states.